 Uncooked Country Ham (after baked) - With a sharp knife, trim off skin and excess fat.
 Leave desired layer of fat so glaze will cling to the surface.
 Make a thick paste using 1 cup brown sugar and 1/4 cup vinegar.
 Apply to fat side of ham.
 Place in 400 degree oven for 20 minutes or until glaze is browned.
 Watch ham closely during glazing process to avoid burning.

 Fully Cooked Hams - Glaze ham after it has been heated or brought to room temperature and ready to serve.
 Place ham in oven proof dish.
 Set oven on broil for preheating.
 Heat glaze in microwave for 30 seconds (glaze may be very hot) from microwave.
-Place under preheated broiler for approximately 5 minutes.
+Apply half of the glaze to ham and place under preheated broiler for approximately 5 minutes.
 Remove from broiler and apply more glaze.
 Continue process until desired amount of glaze has been added or desired color is obtained.

 Wood Stove Roasted Skin-On Hams - With a sharp knife, trim off skin and excess fat.
 Then refer to above glazing instructions for Fully Cooked Hams.